NoNotNotes/Mneme/Garden/04/316a-anxiety.md

 2. **Behavioral Factors**: exposure to early negative life circumstances and learned responses to frustration.
 3. **Psychoanalytic Factor**: anxiety is produced by conflicts between the id and the superego.

 Anxiety causes uncomfortable cognitive, psychomotor, and physiological responses, such as difficulty with logical thought, increasingly agitated motor activity, and elevated vital signs.
 Anxiety can be categorized into four types based on the presenting behaviors and the level of distress experienced by the individual.
-Hildegard Peplau outlined four types of anxiety: **mild**, **moderate**, **severe**, and **panic**.
+Hildegard Peplau outlined four levels of anxiety: **mild**, **moderate**, **severe**, and **panic**.
 1. **Mild anxiety** is a sensation that something is different and warrants special attention.
 Sensory stimulation increases and helps the person focus attention to learn, solve problems, think, act, feel, and protect him or herself.
 Mild anxiety often motivates people to make changes or engage in goal-directed activity.
 For example, it helps students focus on studying for an examination.
 	- Mild anxiety is an asset to the client and requires no direct intervention.
 People with mild anxiety can learn and solve problems and are even eager for information.
 Teaching can be effective when the client is mildly anxious.
 2. **Moderate anxiety** is the disturbing feeling that something is definitely wrong; the person becomes nervous or agitated.
 In moderate anxiety, the person can still process information, solve problems, and learn new things with assistance from others.
 He or she has difficulty concentrating independently but can be redirected to the topic.
 For example, the nurse might be giving preoperative instructions to a client who is anxious about the upcoming surgical procedure.
 As the nurse is teaching, the client’s attention wanders, but the nurse can regain the client’s attention and direct him or her back to the task at hand.